 Buffett seeks out consumer monopolies selling products in which there is no effective competitor, either due to a patent or brand name or similar intangible that makes the product unique.
-Investors can seek these companies by identifying the manufacturers of products that seem indispensable.
+Investors can find these companies by identifying the manufacturers of products that seem indispensable.
 Consumer monopolies typically have high profit margins because of their unique niche.
-AAII’s Buffettology screens seek companies with operating margins and net profit margins above their industry norms.
-The operating margin concerns itself with the costs directly associated with production of the goods and services, while the net margin takes all of the company activities and actions into account.
+AAII’s Buffettology EPS Growth screen seeks companies with operating margins and net profit margins above their industry norms.
+The operating margin concerns itself with the costs directly associated with production of goods and services, while the net margin takes all the company’s activities and actions into account.
 Follow-up examinations should include a detailed study of the firm’s position in the industry and how it might change over time.

 Do you understand how it works?

 As is common with successful investors, Buffett only invests in companies he can understand.
 Individuals should try to invest in areas where they possess some specialized knowledge and can more effectively judge a company, its industry and its competitive environment.
 While it is difficult to construct a quantitative filter, an investor should be able to identify areas of interest.
 An investor should only consider analyzing those firms passing the Buffettology EPS Growth screen operating in areas that they can clearly grasp.

 Consumer monopolies tend to have strong cash flows, with little need for long-term debt.
 Buffett does not object to the use of debt for a good purpose — for example, if a company uses debt to finance the purchase of another consumer monopoly.
 However, he does object if the added debt is used in a way that will produce mediocre results — such as expanding into a commodity line of business.